jonaRumberg/WOPED_TEMPLATE_TEMPLATE/.github/pull_request_template.md

-## Beschreibung
+## Description

-Bitte beschreibe die vorgenommenen Änderungen:

--
+Please describe the changes made.

-## Motivation und Kontext
+## Motivation and Context

-Warum ist diese Änderung notwendig?
-Welche Probleme werden gelöst?

--
+Why is this change necessary?
+What problems are being solved?

-## Änderungen
+## Changes

-- [ ] Neue Funktion
+- [ ] New feature
 - [ ] Bugfix
-- [ ] Dokumentation aktualisiert
+- [ ] Documentation updated
-- [ ] Code-Optimierung
+- [ ] Code optimization
-- [ ] Tests hinzugefügt oder angepasst
+- [ ] Tests added or adjusted

-## Checkliste
+## Checklist

-- [ ] Der Code wurde lokal getestet
+- [ ] Code has been tested locally
-- [ ] Alle bestehenden Tests bestehen
+- [ ] All existing tests pass
-- [ ] Die Änderungen sind dokumentiert
+- [ ] Changes are documented
-- [ ] Reviewer wurden zugewiesen
+- [ ] Reviewers have been assigned

-## Weitere Hinweise
+## Additional Notes

-Gibt es etwas, das die Reviewer beachten sollten?

--
+Is there anything the reviewers should pay attention to?